 2. Reputation is a powerful motivator

 Making your resolutions public can help you keep and increase your motivation to achieve them.
-So share your resolution with your friends on social media.
+So share your resolution with your family and friends on social media.
 They just might ask you about your progress and keep you motivated when reminding you about the resolution you made at the beginning of the year.

 Holding yourself to the public can be a strong motivator since it is your reputation on the line.